nicozumarraga/light-mcp-agents/README.md

 python src/agent/agent_runner.py --config examples/orchestrator_researcher/master_orchestrator_config.json
 ```

-Now you can ask the orchestrator to research topics for you, and it will delegate to the specialized research agent.
+Now you can ask the orchestrator to research topics for you, and it will delegate to the specialized research agent or use its tools directly.

 ## Example Agents